alex-michaud/bun-hono-boilerplate/README.md

 Both hey-api and MCP server leverage the OpenAPI specs document to generate a client SDK and a server that can be used to interact with LLMs.

-Before going further, keep a tab open to the Github repository of this [boilerplate](https://github.com/alex-michaud/bun-hono-boilerplate).
+Before going further, keep a tab open to the GitHub repository of this [boilerplate](https://github.com/alex-michaud/bun-hono-boilerplate).
 I won't copy the code of every file here, but for each step I will tell you where to look in the repository to find the code you need to copy or adapt.

-## Step by Step Installation Guide
+## Step-by-Step Installation Guide

 To run this project, you will first need to install the [Bun](https://bun.sh/) runtime.
 Bun also comes with a package manager and some utilities that I believe will simplify the project by having fewer packages to install and maintain.

-Step-by-step guide to install bun, hono and other dependencies:
+Step-by-step guide to install Bun, Hono and other dependencies:

 ### 1. Install [Bun](https://bun.sh/docs/installation)